-Strategic Goal Planning Objective Specific Deliverable Outcome <text><text><text></text></text></text> Radiology Scanning (CT/MR/Plain film): Continue to utilise locum Radiographers to fill gaps in areas of staffing vacancy and where staffing is under resourced until new graduate appointments are on-board, inducted and established.
+Strategic Goal Planning Objective Specific Deliverable Outcome Strategic Goal 4: Accessible and Kind Care Planning Objective 4a: Planned Care and Cancer Radiology Scanning (CT/MR/Plain film): Continue to utilise locum Radiographers to fill gaps in areas of staffing vacancy and where staffing is under resourced until new graduate appointments are on-board, inducted and established.
 Utilise findings of capacity and demand work currently being undertaken.
-Utilise the D&amp;C work to inform and implement a sustainable solution to extend the working day to reduce pressure and reliance on overtime and agency work.
+Utilise the D&C work to inform and implement a sustainable solution to extend the working day to reduce pressure and reliance on overtime and agency work.
 At present, we utilise Ever-light for a significant reporting of OOH scans.
 A sustainable model can reduce the reliance on Ever-Light, whilst ensuring the current CT capacity is not only maintainable, but the productivity can be increased by circa 20- 25%.
 Recruitment of 12 radiographers, lead in time for training.
 However, once complete will be fast tracked into areas most needed, which will free up capacity for the more experienced radiographers (the benefits of the 12 additional radiographers are more likely to be end of year2/beginning of year 3).
-Improve productivity Strategic Goal 4: Accessible and Kind Care Radiology Reporting (CT/MR/Plain film): Continue to outsource the reporting element where internal capacity and insourcing options cannot meet demand.
+Implement the planned care recovery programme in compliance with Ministerial priorities.
+Executive Lead: Director of Operations Radiology Reporting (CT/MR/Plain film): Continue to outsource the reporting element where internal capacity and insourcing options cannot meet demand.
 Utilise the findings of capacity and demand work currently being undertaken to realise the staffing resource required to enable the implementation of a sustainable solution to meet demand which would include options such as extending the working day to reduce pressure and reliance on outsourcing.
 CT Out of Hours - look at rotas, potential option to bring in a locum Radiologist overnight.
 Plain film - recruited a readily trained reporter Recruitment of 2 part time radiologists to replace impending retirement roles, in order to meet demand.
 Allow Consultants to work more flexibly to attract work force and maintain work life balance.
-Reduced fragility DXA: Expand Bronglais service to be able to provide full clinical reports in line with those provided by Swansea Bay UHB, option to upskill existing staff with potential support from Swansea Bay UHB.
-Procurement of a new DXA scanning machine at Bronglais General Hospital, through the potential of charitable funds Board and SBUHB • Further iterations of the Demand and Capacity work required, to include the nuances within the system.
+Reduced fragility Expand Bronglais service to be able to provide full clinical reports in line with those provided by Swansea Bay UHB, option to upskill existing staff with potential support from Swansea Bay UHB.
+Procurement of a new DXA scanning machine at Bronglais General Hospital, through the potential of charitable funds Equity in service between the reports generated by the He Board and SBUHB Improved patient outcomes experience Sustainable DXA scanner • Further iterations of the Demand and Capacity work required, to include the nuances within the system.
 Consideration of the recommendations and implementation.
-Improved sensitivity analysis Improved monitoring and outcomes
+Improved sensitivity analysisImproved monitoring and outcomes

-Planned Care and Cancer Recovery (Planning Objective 4a) : Additional Recovery Opportunities via WG Recovery Fund
+Planned Care and Cancer Recovery (Planning Objective 4a): Additional Recovery Opportunities via WG Recovery Fund

-This slide highlights the additional recovery opportunities available to the Health Board, should these be supported by the Welsh Government Recovery F
+This slide highlights the additional recovery opportunities available to the Health Board, should these be supported by the Welsh Government Recovery Fund: